heynemann/sheep/README.md

     def do_work(self):
         # do some heavy work
-        self.db.execute('SELECT baz FROM foo")  # or something like it
+        self.db.execute('SELECT baz FROM foo')  # or something like it

 if __name__ == "__main__":
     MyWorker.run()